EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Approach

 \subsection{Overall Architecture}

-Taking inspiration from biological vision of eagle eyes, we propose a novel convolution and vision transformers hybrid backbone network family, called Eagle Vision Transformers (EViTs).
-We expect to take advantages of convolution and vision transformers to alleviate the high computational complexity and memory cost of MHSA, while achieving better performance across various visual tasks.
-The overall pipeline of EViT is illustrated in Figure~\ref{fig:EViT}.
-Given an input image of size $H \times W \times 3$, it is first fed into the convolutional stem to obtain the low-level feature representations.
-This convolutional stem follows the previous works~\cite{huang2023vision, lee2022mpvit}, employing three successive $3 \times 3$ convolution layers at early stage to stabilize the training process of the network, where the first convolution layer is with stride 2.
-Then, these low-level representations are processed through a series of $2 \times 2$ convolution layers and BEV blocks to generate hierarchical representations of targets.
-As a general backbone network for multivision tasks, EViTs follow the mainstream pyramid four-stage design~\cite{he2016deep, wang2021pyramid}.
-Each stage has similar architecture, which contains a $2 \times 2$ convolution layer with stride 2 and $N_i$ BEV blocks.
-The difference is that the resolutions of the output features from stage 1 to stage 4 are divided by factors of 4, 8, 16 and 32, respectively, and the corresponding channel dimensions are increased to $C_1$, $C_{2}$, $C_{3}$ and $C_{4}$, respectively.
-Finally, in image classification task, we use 1×1 convolution projection, average pooling layer and fully connected layer as classifier to output the predictions.
+{Inspired by} eagle vision, {a novel family of pyramid backbone networks called Eagle Vision Transformers (EViTs) is proposed.} The overall pipeline of {an} EViT{, which} is illustrated in Figure~\ref{fig:EViT}{, consists of a convolutional stem, several $2 \times 2$ convolutional layers and Bionic Eagle Vision (BEV) blocks.
+Here, the stride of these $2 \times 2$ convolutional layers is 2, and the layers are used for patch embedding.} As general backbone {networks for various vision} tasks, EViTs follow the mainstream hierarchical design concept~\cite{wang2021pyramid, yao2023dual, zhu2023biformer}{, which comprises four stages, each of which possesses a similar architecture.} The difference is that the {resolutions} of the features {output} from stage 1 to stage 4 {are} divided by factors of 4, 8, 16 and 32, respectively, {while} the corresponding channel dimensions are increased to $C_1$, $C_{2}$, $C_{3}$ and $C_{4}$.
+Given an input image of size $H \times W \times 3$, it is first fed into the convolutional stem to obtain the low-level feature representations. {The convolutional stem consists of three successive $3 \times 3$ convolutional layers,} where the first {convolutional} layer {has a stride of} 2{, which} is used to stabilize the training process in the early stages of the network. {These} low-level representations are {then} processed through a series of $2 \times 2$ {convolutional} layers and BEV blocks to generate hierarchical representations of {the} targets.
+Finally, in image classification tasks, a normalization layer, an average pooling layer, and a fully connected layer are used as classifiers to output the predictions.